20 Kitchen Science Hacks That Actually Work

 Hermaion by Pexels

-Making stale bread fresh again is actually easy!
-All you need to do is dampen the bread with water, wrap it on foil, and toss it into the oven.
+Making stale bread fresh again is easy!
+You only need to dampen the bread with water, wrap it in foil, and toss it into the oven.
 The moisture and heat will rehydrate the bread, restoring it to its original texture and making it as good as fresh.

 9. Make Milk Last Longer with Salt